A bag of leftover Halloween candy sat in our pantry tempting me to slip in my hand and take one piece as I passed the doorway.

 The idea is still the same.
 We need to be prepared for the battle, and do something about it–pray.

 Perhaps if Peter had prayed, he would have thought twice before he cut off the ear of the guard.

 Then Jesus added: Do you think I cannot call on my Father, and he will at once put at my disposal more than twelve legions of angels?
 Now, there’s a temptation I hadn’t realized Jesus faced in that moment.

 But, Jesus had prayed.
 He had sweated, struggled, persevered, and kept returning to prayer – not my will but yours be done.

 That’s our lesson – we are to work hard in prayer to overcome enticement.

 There is a way out.
 God will show you says 1 Corinthians 10:13.

 So, we need to ask God to make it clear.

-Come into God’s throne room, straight up to the throne of God and into the presence of Jesus and get the help you need.
+Whatever temptations we face, we can come into God’s throne room, straight up to the throne of God and into the presence of Jesus and get the help we need.

 Photo by Slashio Photography on Unsplash